JanSharp/VRCJanSharpCommon/README.md

   - Udon behaviours used with this require a `CustomUpdate` event (public method) and an int variable `customUpdateInternalIndex`
   - Registering an already registered behaviour is supported, it does nothing, same goes for deregistering an already deregistered behaviour
   - Note that I'm unsure how performance compares to using `SendCustomEventDelayedFrames` to effectively create an update loop
 - WannaBeClassesManager: A manager to enable creating instances of UdonSharpBehaviours which are pretending to be custom data structures.
-See [Libraries](#libraries) for details about WannaBeClasses
+See [WannaBeClasses](#wannabeclasses) for details

 ### Libraries